Find Trade Colleges

 Women make up 95% of the medical assisting majors at the school.

-A rank of #4 on this year’s list means New Mexico State University - Dona Ana is a great place for allied health & medical assisting services students working on their associate degree.
+Out of the 8 schools in New Mexico that were part of this year’s ranking, New Mexico State University - Dona Ana landed the # 4 spot on the list.
 NMSU Dona Ana is a moderately-sized public school located in the rural area of Las Cruces.

 Read full report on Allied Health & Medical Assisting Services at New Mexico State University - Dona Ana